WebOrigami/docs/src/content/language/tutorial.md

 ## Start

-You can run this tutorial on GitHub Codespaces, which uses a web-based version of VS Code, a popular editor for professional software developers.
-Codespaces is a fee-based service, but free GitHub accounts include a monthly amount of free use of Codespaces.
-As an alternative, you can also clone the project locally and use whatever code editor you prefer.
+You can run this tutorial on GitHub Codespaces a popular editor for professional software developers that uses a web-based version of Microsoft Visual Studio Code.
+Basic GitHub accounts include some free use of Codespaces.
+As an alternative, you can clone the project locally and use whatever code editor you prefer.

 <span class="tutorialStep"></span> Open the
-<a href="https://github.com/WebOrigami/framework-intro" target="_blank">introduction on GitHub</a>.
+<a href="https://github.com/WebOrigami/language-intro" target="_blank">introduction on GitHub</a>.

 <span class="tutorialStep"></span> Create your own copy of the project by clicking the **Fork** button near the top.

-<span class="tutorialStep"></span> In your newly-created copy of the pattern intro project, click the **Code** button, then the **Codespaces** tab, then click the button **Create codespace on main**.
+<span class="tutorialStep"></span> In your newly-created copy of the pattern intro project, click the **Code** button, then the **Codespaces** tab, then click **Create codespace on main** or the `+` button.

-You'll see a list of files on the left.
+A VS Code project editor will start.
+Eventually you'll see a list of files on the left.

-<span class="tutorialStep"></span> Click the **Run and Debug** button (▷) in the left bar.
+<span class="tutorialStep"></span> Click the **Run and Debug** button (▷) in the left bar, then **▷ Launch via npm**.
 This will start the small Origami server.

 <span class="tutorialStep"></span> A notification should appear saying, "Your application running on port 5000 is available."
 Click the **Open in Browser** button to open the running tutorial site in a separate window tab.

 You're going to be switching back and forth between these two browser windows.
-Let's call them the Code window and the Preview window.
+Let's call the first one the Code window and the new one the Preview window.
 (In a moment you'll open a third window.)

 The page in the Preview window should say: Hello